moncho/dry/README.md

 ## Installation

-The easiest way to install the latest binaries for Linux and Mac is to run this in your shell:
+The easiest way to install the latest binaries for Linux and Mac is to run this in a shell:

 ```sh
 curl -sSf https://moncho.github.io/dry/dryup.sh | sudo sh